angus-y/Photon-SCADA/README.md

 # The Photon Project

-A miniauture questionable coded proof of concept smart grid built with a web SCADA system using python 3 and flask for dynamically storing solar energy when voltage output drops below a certain threshold.
+A miniauture questionably coded proof of concept smart grid built with a web SCADA system using python 3 and flask for dynamically storing solar energy when voltage output drops below a certain threshold.
 Built for 2019's CXA hackathon competition.